scenerystack/community/docs/reference/api/bamboo/AxisArrowNode.md

 # AxisArrowNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/bamboo/blob/main/js/AxisArrowNode.ts](https://github.com/phetsims/bamboo/blob/main/js/AxisArrowNode.ts) for the most up-to-date information.

 ## Overview

 AxisArrowNode shows an axis with arrows at one or both ends.
 An axis is typically bolder than any grid line (if any),